-The Group risk register records owners for each risk, who are responsible for ensuring that the risks are identified and that controls remain appropriate on an ongoing basis.
-The Group risk register is periodically reviewed by the Group Chief Risk Officer and is subject to formal review across the business at least annually.
+The Group risk register records ownership of each risk.
+The risk owner is responsible for ensuring that risks are identified and that controls remain appropriate on an ongoing basis to mitigate the risks.
+The Group risk register is periodically reviewed by the Group Chief Risk Officer and is subject to formal review across the business as part of the RCSA at least annually.
 This process requires business functions to update the risk register, including the mapping of controls to risks and implementation of new controls.
-The Group risk register is also reviewed and approved by the Risk Committee on an annual basis.
+The Group risk register is also reviewed by the Risk Committee on an annual basis.

-The RCSA process requires business functions to review and self-assess the effectiveness of controls mitigating the key risks identified.
-The control owner is encouraged to make any relevant comments about the control and may record its operation as 'effective', 'partially effective' or 'ineffective'.
+The Group control register records ownership of each control.
+The RCSA process also requires the control owner to self-assess the effectiveness of controls at least annually.
 Any record of the control not being effective requires a narrative explanation and an action plan to restore effectiveness.

-This process is facilitated and overseen by the risk management function, and the results are summarized and presented to Risk Committee, including progress against agreed actions to address themes and issues identified.
+The RCSA process is facilitated and overseen by the risk management function, and the results are summarised and presented to Risk Committee, including progress against agreed actions to address themes and issues identified.